New York – New Jersey Toxic Exposure

-For thousands of years, lead has been formed into pipes, eating utensils, and, more recently, ammunition, batteries, solder.
+For thousands of years, lead has been used in the manufacture of many items from pipes to eating utensils.
 It has also been used as an additive or ingredient in ceramics, fuel, cosmetics, spermicide and paint.

 Although the Romans knew that high doses of lead caused madness and death, they continued to use lead cups, plates and armor, unaware of the debilitating effects of chronic exposure to small amounts of lead.

 The insidious symptoms of slow, low-level lead poisoning — impaired intellect, memory loss, mood swings, infertility, nerve, joint and muscle disorders, cardiovascular, skeletal, kidney and kidney problems and possibly cancer — were not fully recognized until the late 20th century.

 In 1973, the U.S. Environmental Protection Agency began phasing out leaded gasoline, a process which took 23 years to complete in 1996.

 Lead was banned in household paint in 1978.
 As a result, according to the National Institute of Environmental Health Sciences, lead levels in the blood of American children have dropped by 86 percent since the late 1970s.